The best views in San Sebastian, Spain

 From beachfront promenades to the iconic mountains that shape San Sebastian’s skyline, there are plenty of opportunities to see the city from every angle.
 Outdoor enthusiasts will love catching the best views in San Sebastian from forested summits, while sunset admirers can catch spectacular sights right from the sea front.

-Whether you want to see the city from up high or spectate by the shoreline, this is my list of the best views in san Sebastian.
+Whether you want to see the city from up high or spectate by the shoreline, this is my list of the best views in San Sebastian.

 view of san sebastian from monte igueldo